- protecting remaining intact forests through strengthening local governance and working to reduce pressure in the buffer zones;

 Farmer-managed natural regeneration

-WeForest’s work is more than growing trees.
+WeForest’s work is more than planting trees.

 It’s about getting results for the people who live in the landscapes we’re restoring.
 This is crucial if we want to be sure that forests will be protected for the long term.